mysociety/alaveteli/conductor/tracks/bot_resilience_modernization_20260709/spec.md

 The current Sustainability Suite already covers Rack::Attack throttling, rate-limit headers, HTTP caching headers, bulk export, Sidekiq queue offloading, and client-side `fyi-cli` coordination.
 This track focuses on the next layer: measured runtime upgrades, advanced profiling, DevSecOps CI, deployment simplification, bot challenge escalation, stronger contracts, type-aware boundaries, and higher-value testing.

+This track also makes harness engineering a repo-level operating model.
+Following the approach described by Birgitta Bockeler on martinfowler.com, Alaveteli should combine feedforward guides that steer work before it happens with feedback sensors that let humans and coding agents self-correct after each change.
+The repo must prefer fast deterministic sensors for every-change checks and reserve inferential review for semantic judgment.
+No known risk, including low-severity quality or security findings, is acceptable without verified mitigation or a blocking Conductor follow-up.

 ## 2. Recommendation Summary

 ### 2.1 Adopt First
+*   Add a no-accepted-known-risk policy to Conductor workflow, product guidelines, CI gates, and track completion criteria.
+*   Establish harness engineering as the default repo setup: explicit feedforward guides plus computational and inferential feedback sensors across maintainability, architecture fitness, and behaviour.
 *   Add a measured Ruby runtime upgrade ladder: keep a supported Ruby 3.4 production lane, update to the latest safe 3.4 patch level, and add a non-blocking Ruby 4.0 compatibility lane.
 *   Add Vernier profiling for representative public archive, search, bulk export, and throttling workloads.
 *   Add GitHub Actions DevSecOps jobs for Brakeman, Bearer SARIF upload, bundler-audit, and dependency review.